|

 varies considerably from one area to another, depending on the nature of

+services in that area.
 The second digit gives an indication

 of the area for which the train is bound.
 Most inter-regional